-If Arsonal beat Daylyt he would’ve been battling either Dizaster or Math, both of which he’s already battled before.
-Now I think I can speak for most when I ask, do really need a rematch from Arsonal between any of the two?
+If Arsonal beat Daylyt he would’ve battled either Dizaster or Math, both of which he’s already battled before.
+Now I think I can speak for most when I ask, did we really need a rematch from Arsonal between any of the two?
 Shit, he battled Dizaster twice!
-And Rex won on Team Mook which would’ve made it Arsonal vs T-Rex the rematch on the big stage, which again I’m not sure a rematch needs to happen (maybe).
-Point is… there were 10 potential rematches that could’ve happened with this bracket and ironically we never saw any of them.
+And Rex won on Team Mook which would’ve made it Arsonal vs T-Rex the rematch on the big stage, which again I’m not sure a rematch needs to happen.
+Point is, there were 10 potential rematches that could’ve happened with this bracket and ironically we never saw any of them.
 Seems fishy but let’s move on.

 Anyone else found it kind of odd and unfair for T-Rex to appear out of nowhere and be the ‘wildcard’ factor?
 It was a good twist, but the question is “why Rex?”
 If we add Rex into the mix now, he also could’ve had a few rematches during this tournament.
 He’s battled Aye Verb, Arsonal, Dizaster, and Math all previously before the show.
 But sure enough he battled everybody he hasn’t battled before.
 Seems fishy too, waaay too fishy.
 This isn’t coincidental.